tw-wuqian/infra-as-code-lab-exercise/Session_2_Terraform_Basics/README.md

 ### Steps/Tasks for Goals 1 and 2 [Difficulty Rating: 4 (medium)]

 We will now run through the following steps to refactor your code to become easier to maintain as well as add a fully functioning network in AWS.
-We recommend continuing to make small commits of your changes to your repo at logicial moments througout the session.
+We recommend continuing to make small commits of your changes to your repo at logicial moments throughout the session.

 1. Create a `variables.tf` file and add the following input variables in there, each having their own description.
 For examples of input variables see the [Terraform documentation](https://developer.hashicorp.com/terraform/language/values/variables).
    - prefix (type = string)